Last update 22 March 2021

 Companies on occasion change their legal name.
 Sometimes these changes are reflected in the ORR register, but this is not universally the case.
 Known changes are shown here.
 A name change is taken as midnight; using Amey LG as an example, the previous name (Amey Infrastructure Services Limited) was valid until midnight late on 22 May 2008, the new name coming into effect first thing on 23 May 2008.

+When companies apply for licences or exemptions, there is a statutory public consultation period, usually four weeks, before the final decision is made.
+Where details are known, this is given as 'consultation began'.
 The ORR has some guidance on applying for licences and exemptions, which makes interesting reading in its own right.

 Entries are listed alphabetically by company name.
 Spaces and punctuation are ignored in determining the order and ampersands (&) are treated as though spelt 'and'.